sofiakbergstrom/BB2490/project_diary.md

 /proj/b2013064/nobackup/BB2490_KTH_miRNA_project/data/A.Simon_14_01/lengths

+This length counts are not located in a long fastaQC-file as the files we looked at yesterday.
+This might make the script that should convert the data from all 113 samples into the right format easier.

 Me and Yim was suppose to look at the data that has been created and try to figure out what we want to do with it to be able to analyse it.
 But we couldn't connect to Uppmax.

 I made a first draft on the poster according to the things I think is important (Clear, "airy", easy to follow).